cmcqueen/cobs2-rs/README.md

     2F A2 00 92 73 26

-Encoded in plain COBS (length code bytes are marked):
+Encoded in plain COBS (length code bytes are highlighted):

     **03** 2F A2 **04** 92 73 26